Bhawoh Jue

-Bhawoh Papi Jue (/ˌbaʊ ˈdʒuː/; born May 24, 1979) is a Liberian former American football safety.
-He was originally drafted by the Green Bay Packers in the third round of the 2001 NFL Draft.
-He played college football at Penn State.
+Bhawoh Papi Jue (/ˌbaʊ ˈdʒuː/; born May 24, 1979) is a Liberian former professional American football safety.
+He was originally selected by the Green Bay Packers in the third round of the 2001 NFL draft.
+He played college football for the Penn State Nittany Lions.

-He has also been a member of the San Diego Chargers, St. Louis Rams, Arizona Cardinals, and Florida Tuskers.
-He is distinguished as being the first Liberian to play in the National Football League.
+He was also a member of the San Diego Chargers, St. Louis Rams, Arizona Cardinals, and Florida Tuskers.
+He is distinguished as being the first Liberian to play in the National Football League (NFL).

-Early years
+Early life

 Jue and his mother immigrated from Liberia to the US when he was a year old.
 He lived in California and Rhode Island before settling in Virginia.

 Jue attended Chantilly High School in Chantilly, Virginia, where he was a two-sport letterman in American football and basketball.
 He also ran track and field.
 As a senior, he helped lead Chantilly to the 1996 Virginia State AAA Football title, making 73 tackles and 3 interceptions as a defensive back and rushing for over 1,200 yards and 21 touchdowns as a tailback.
 That year, he was named a USA Today All-America selection, and Associated Press first-team All-State on both offense and defense.
 He also earned Region Defensive Player of the Year, and Conference Player of the Year.

 College career

-Jue attended Penn State University, from 1997–2001.
+Jue attended Penn State University, from 1997 to 2001.
 He finished his career there with 99 tackles, 7 interceptions and 28 passes defended.
 As the Nittany Lion's starting left cornerback, he was named Honorable Mention All-Big Ten in 2000 and was selected to play in the 2001 Senior Bowl.
 During his college career, he also played in the Alamo Bowl and the Outback Bowl.
 Jue was roommates with three other future NFLers at Penn State: Omar Easy, John Gilmore and Tony Stewart.

 NFL career

-2001 NFL Draft
+2001 NFL draft

-Jue was selected with the 71st pick in the third round of the 2001 NFL Draft by the Green Bay Packers after his college career.
+Jue was selected with the 71st pick in the third round of the 2001 NFL draft by the Green Bay Packers after his college career.